LewisHein/MathGL.jl/README.md

 ```

 For further examples and information, refer to the MathGL documentation and examples.
 They should all work if translated according to the above rule.

+## Installation

+This package depends on another of my packages, the Splines library.
+First install the Splines package, and then this one, using the standard julia method for packages that aren't yet registered.

+### Installing the MathGL library

+#### Linux:
+MathGL can probably be installed via your favourite Linux distro's repository.
+These versions may be way out of date; for instance the version for ubuntu is 2 years and several releases behind.

+#### Mac OS:
+MathGL is availaible via hombrew

+#### Windows:
+There is a binary installer available at http://mathgl.sourceforge.net.